ryanhayame/Quizzical-Trivia-Game/README.md

 ## A trivia web application created with HTML, CSS, JavaScript, and React

 ## Features:
-- Pulls data from Open Trivia Database API
 - Use useState to create variables, mutate them, and let variables reactively change on web page
-- Use useEffect to pull data from external API
+- Use of useEffect to pull data from Open Trivia Database API
-- Styling changes depending on state
+- Dynamic styling depending on component state

 ## Screenshots
 #### Main Menu